Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 **How you can try out the code yourself**

 You can find all the packages I used for this project in the requirements.txt file.
-There is also the linter that I used included, in case you want change and add to the code but keep the code style.
+There is also the linter I used included, in case you want to change and add to the code but keep the code style.
 I decided to follow Google's style and therefore used pylint.

 I tried out three different methods to find similar songs.
 You can combine all of them